Dhananjai237/Movieboard/README.md

        9. Show Watchlist: http://localhost:8001/watchlisted
 14. Security:
        1. Hashed Password: Used bcrypt passwords for hashed passwords.
 And these hashed passwords are stored in database.
-       2. Preventing SQL Injection: Used Query parameter(s%s placeholders) instead of direct variables.
+       2. Preventing SQL Injection: Used Query parameter(%s placeholders) instead of direct variables.
 15. Services by Website:
        1. Allows users to explore a wide range of films.
        2. Home, Films, and Details pages are accessible without login.